Kortemme-Lab/kddg/README.rst

 - Blank lines        : See "Blank Lines" in PEP 8.
 Particularly, surround top-level function and class definitions with two blank lines.
 - Line length        : Can be more than 79 characters long.
 We have widescreen technology.
 - Whitespace         : Use spaces instead of tabs, with indents set to 4 spaces.
+- Import order       : Import standard Python packages first (sys, os) then higher-level/add-on packages (sqlalchemy, numpy), then our other packages (klab), then this package (kddg).
+Put a line break between each section of imports.
 - Natural language   : Please do not use contractions.
 - Nerdy references   : Allowed / encouraged.
 - Shiny?             : Shiny!
 See above.